Hiking The Ladder Canyon and Painted Canyon Loop Trail

 From my experience, the road was pretty flat and relatively easy to traverse, and I’m guessing a regular sedan could’ve done it.
 But the thing with dirt roads is that conditions are always dependent on recent weather.

-At the time of writing, I’ve come across recent reviews saying that the road is in a terrible state due to damage from Hurricane Hilary.
+At the time of writing, I’ve come across recent reviews saying that the road is in a terrible state due to recent storm damage.
 That’s why you should always check for recent updates (such as the latest AllTrails or Google reviews) before making the journey.

 If you’re planning on hiking the Painted Canyon and Ladder Canyon Loop Trail, there’s a good chance you’ll be staying at Joshua Tree that night or the previous night.